Skip to main content

 3. AI Processing and How Our Partners Handle Your Data

 Almia uses AI to create your personalised book.
 We use two AI partners under their commercial API terms: • Anthropic, PBC (United States): text generation and quality review. • Google LLC (United States): image processing.
 Your child’s photograph: We share it only with Google for image processing.
 We do not share it with Anthropic.
 The original photograph is stored encrypted at rest on Amazon Web Services in the Sydney region.
 Our print partners and shipping providers never receive the photograph.
 Their commitments to your data: • Neither partner uses your inputs (text or images) to train their AI models when serving Almia under their commercial API terms. • Both partners automatically delete API inputs and outputs within 30 days, except where required by law or to enforce their abuse-monitoring rules.
 You can read each partner’s published commitment here: • Anthropic: privacy.claude.com/en/articles/7996866-how-long-do-you-store-personal-data • Google Gemini API terms: ai.google.dev/gemini-api/terms Almia’s own retention of your photograph (which is separate from, and in addition to, the partner retention above) is described in Section 7.
+Photographs and biometric information: photographs of identifiable individuals can carry biometric characteristics.
+Section 6 of the Privacy Act 1988 (Cth) treats certain biometric uses as sensitive information requiring heightened care: (a) biometric information that is to be used for the purpose of automated biometric verification (one-to-one matching against a known template) or biometric identification (one-to-many matching against a database), and (b) biometric templates.
+We do not use your child’s photograph for biometric verification or biometric identification.
+We are not matching your child’s face against a database, building a face-recognition system, or using their image for identity confirmation.
+Our use is creative: we use the photograph only to make the illustrations in your book look like your child.
+The illustrations we generate are artistic likenesses of your child rendered in a children’s-book style.
+They are not biometric templates and are not suitable for identifying your child against a database.
+Even though our use does not fall within the s 6 sensitive-information definition, we treat the photograph with the heightened care that definition calls for: explicit consent at the moment of upload (with the literal disclosure copy and policy version recorded in our audit trail), a narrow purpose (Section 2), a narrow recipient list (Section 5), and short retention windows (this section and Section 7).
+We follow this heightened-care approach voluntarily; we are not bound by the APP rules on sensitive information as a small business operator.

 4. Children’s Information